trendscenter/coinstac/SETUP.md

 1. **Node and npm** COINSTAC only supports the latest LTS version of Node, and so using a Node version manager is strongly recommended
 * See detailed instructions here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
-* If you are running Windows, you need to set npm to use the Git Bash shell.
+* If you are running Windows, you will need to download and install Git Bash.
+You can do that here: https://git-scm.com/download/win
+* Windows users will then need to configure npm to use the Git Bash shell while working with COINSTAC.
 Run the following command, replacing the path with the bath to whever your local 'git-bash.exe' is installed.

 ```shell
 npm config set script-shell "C:\Program Files\Git\git-bash.exe"